Why Chelsea Handler is thanking Donald Trump right now

 - Handler has gotten into politics on her Netflix talk show

+For more on humor, watch CNN's "The History of Comedy" Sundays at 10 p.m.
+ET/PT on CNN.

-Pasadena (CNN)Comedian Chelsea Handler said President Donald Trump scares "the sh-- out of me" during a lively conversation with CNN's Jake Tapper on Saturday night.
+Pasadena (CNN)Comedian Chelsea Handler said President Donald Trump scares "the sh-- out of me" during a lively conversation with CNN's Jake Tapper on July 29.

 "He's a big bully," she told Tapper during a "Politics on Tap" event at Politicon.
 "He treats people terribly, he's disloyal ... he lies constantly.
 It's recorded lies. ...
 He's also unstable."